Nikhil-Patil-07/Gender_Classification_Using_Hybrid_Model/README.md

 🔗 Live Demo: https://huggingface.co/spaces/Nikhil0702/Gender_Classification_Using_Hybrid_Approach/tree/main

-## 📝Download the train and saved models from the hugging face from the Main_py folder
+## 📩Download the train and saved models from the hugging face from the Main_py folder

+### 📝NOTE: -If it is sleeping just click on the "Restart the Space"